Oakland California, USA Travel Guide

 The coastal influence means temperatures may drop considerably in the evening, even after warm daytime hours.

-Outdoor recreation, festivals, and events thrive from late spring through early fall.
-Museums and indoor attractions are welcoming to tourists year-round, with fewer crowds during the quiet period for a relaxed visit.
+Outdoor recreation, festivals, and events thrive starting in late spring through early fall.
+Museums and indoor attractions are welcoming to tourists year-round, with fewer crowds during the quiet time for a relaxed visit.

 Most travelers from abroad need a visa for U.S. Entry, obtained in advance from an U.S. Embassy or Consulate.
 Citizens of certain countries use the Visa Waiver Program (VWP) for visits of up TO 90 days with approved Electronic System for Travel Authorization (ESTA).